 According to IDC, the U.S. Mobile worker population is expected to soar past 100 million by 2020.
 Having a mobile workforce costs more than many realize, considering things such as expense fraud, being out of compliance with company policies, maintenance of a vehicle program, and tax waste.

 Let’s consider a fictional example that’ll put these costs into context.
-Howell Hot Dogs is a hot dog vendor based out of Atlanta, GA that has a workforce of 10,000 employees that drive for work each day.
+Howell Hot Dogs is a hot dog vendor based out of Atlanta, GA.
+They have a workforce of 10,000 employees that drive for work each day.
 About half of these employees require a specially-branded, company-provided vehicle, and the other half drive their personal vehicles for business.

 For those employees that drive company-provided vehicles, how will Howell’s CFO account for personal use?
 In other words, isn’t it reasonable to think employees might drive these vehicles outside of business hours?
 This can cost the business significantly.
 Let’s also say the other half of Howell employees driving personal vehicles are being reimbursed at a cent-per-mile rate.
 The issue here is that a good chunk of these employees drive far more than others, and in different areas of the country.
 If they’re all reimbursed the same rate, this leads to inaccurate and unfair reimbursement, which is also costly for Howell’s CFO without truly realizing it.